-Then, if a process is being designed, discuss your findings, thus far, concerning:
+Each week, you should discuss your findings, thus far, concerning:

 - a.
 A survey of the methods used in manufacturing the product, giving the raw materials, the principal chemical reactions, byproducts, and intermediates. - b.
 A discussion of the choice of the production level and plant location. - c.
 A block diagram showing the principal steps for the process anticipated to be the most promising (Figure 2.16 p42).
 When possible, prepare promising process flow diagrams (Figure 2.17 pp42-44) - d.
 Reaction kinetics and thermophysical property data. - e.
 Economics, toxicity, and safety data (pp20-21).